Feminism in the United Kingdom: Careers

 Ambitious middle-class women faced enormous challenges when they proposed entering suitable careers, such as nursing, teaching, law, and medicine, and the loftier their ambition, the greater the challenge.
 Physicians barred admission to the medical profession; there were a few opportunities for women lawyers, but none as clerics.
 White collar business opportunities outside family-owned shops were few until clerical positions opened in the 20th century.
 Florence Nightingale demonstrated the necessity of professional nursing and warfare, and set up an educational system that tracked women into that field in the second half of the nineteenth century.
 Teaching was not quite as easy to break into, but the low salaries were less of the barrier to the single woman than to the married man.
 By the late 1860s a number of schools were preparing women for careers as governesses or teachers.
 The census reported in 1851 that 70,000 women in England and Wales were teachers, compared to the 170,000 who comprised three-fourths of all teachers in 1901.
 The great majority came from lower middle class origins.
 The National Union of Women Teachers (NUWT) originated in the early 20th century inside the male-controlled National Union of Teachers (NUT).
 It demanded equal pay with male teachers, and eventually broke away.
-Oxford and Cambridge minimized the role of women, allowing small all-female colleges to operate.
+Both Oxford and Cambridge minimized the role of women, allowing small all-female colleges to operate.
 However the new redbrick universities and the other major cities were open to women.

 Medicine was the greatest challenge, with the most systematic resistance by the physicians, and the fewest women breaking through.
 One route to entry was to go to the United States where there were suitable schools for women as early as 1850.
-Britain was one of the last countries to train women physicians, so 80 to 90% of the British women came to America for their medical degrees.
+Britain was one of the last countries to train women physicians, so 80 to 90% of the British women departed to America for their medical degrees.
 Edinburgh University admitted a few women in 1869, then reversed itself in 1873, leaving a strong negative reaction among British medical educators.
 The first separate school for women physicians opened in London in 1874 to a handful of students.
 Scotland was more open.
 Coeducation had to wait until the World War.

-By the end of the nineteenth century, women had secured equality of status in most spheres – except of course for the vote and the holding of office.
+By the end of the nineteenth century, women had secured equality of status in most spheres – except for the vote and the holding of office.